4.41 from 22 votes

 FREEZE: Place the soup in a freeze-safe container and freeze for 2-3 months.

 THAW & RE-HEAT: Thaw the soup in the refrigerator overnight or at room temperature for 6-7 hours.
-Place the black bean soup in a pot and heat over medium heat until heated through, about 10-15 minutes.
+Place the soup in a pot and heat over medium heat until heated through, about 10-15 minutes.

 Black Bean Soup made from scratch in a blue serving bowl topped with diced avocado, red onion, and sour cream.